ProteinsWebTeam/interpro-docs/docs/protein_viewer.rst

 `MobiDB-lite <https://www.mobidb.org/>`_ and `DisProt <https://www.disprot.org/>`_ [8], conserved residues provided by the CDD, SFLD and PIRSR databases [9] and pathogenic variants [10] are also displayed when available.

-The top line in the *Domains* and *Families* categofie shows a summary representation generated automatically using the type of the member databases models, which might differ from the InterPro entries types.
+The top line in the *Domains* and *Families* categories shows a summary representation generated automatically using the type of the member databases models, which might differ from the InterPro entries types.
 More information about the selection process can be found in the :doc:`represent_dom` page.

-Information about pathogenic and likely pathogenic residue variants in protein sequences is available under the **Pathogenic And Likely Pathogenic Variants** category of the viewer.
+Information about pathogenic and likely pathogenic residue variants in protein sequences is available under the *Pathogenic And Likely Pathogenic Variants* category of the viewer.
 Please note that the data can differ from the data provided on the UniProt website as we are applying a *Clinical significance* filter, which is different from the one used by UniProt.